 Every year RLSS UK staff, partners, and volunteers carry out activities and events in towns and cities that have demonstrated a particularly high number of alcohol-related drownings.

-Don’t Drink and Drown is a national campaign that warns drinkers to steer clear of walking by or entering water when under the influence of alcohol.
+Don’t Drink and Drown is a national campaign that encourages drinkers to steer clear of walking by water.

-All the assets you need to get involved with our Don’t Drink and Drown campaign!
+All the assets you need to get involved with Don’t Drink and Drown.

 Drowning is an unexpected and devasting tragedy that affects families, friends, and often whole communities – here are some accounts.